efcaguab/sawfish-encounters-col-pan/notebooks/paper-document.md

 iterations each (including 2500 for warm-up).

-The model accounted for a large proportion of variance in total length (R<sup>2</sup> = 0.94, 90% CI 0.87 to 0.96).
+The model accounted for a large proportion of variance in total length (R<sup>2</sup> = 0.98, 90% CI 0.96 to 0.99).
 Total length scales isometrically with rostrum length in *Pristis pristis* (Figure S1; Table S1).
-Using the model coefficients, the estimated allometric coefficient between these two metric was 1.02 (90% credible interval 0.83 to 1.33).
-The estimated allometric intercept was -1.58 (90% CI -3.61 to -0.33).
+Using the model coefficients, the estimated allometric coefficient between these two metric was 0.9 (90% credible interval 0.83 to 1).
+The estimated allometric intercept was -0.92 (90% CI -1.44 to -0.52).

 ### S2: Including all size records

 The results are qualitatively similar when all observations in which total length is available, not just those for the largest individuals per year, are included in the model.
-The total length model with all records was based on 47 records.
-In four of them, total length was estimated using the allometric relationship between rostrum and total length.
-In this alternative model, total length of encountered sawfish (*Pristis pristis*) individuals was also very likely to decrease over the years (99.8% probability).
-The estimated coefficient for the year parameter was -0.80 (90% CI -1.26 to -0.33).
-This coefficient corresponds to a median rate of decrease of 14% per decade (90% CI 5.3% to 25.9%).
+The total length model with all records was based on 54 records.
+In five of them, total length was estimated using the allometric relationship between rostrum and total length.
+In this alternative model, total length of encountered sawfish (*Pristis pristis*) individuals was also very likely to decrease over the years (52.6% probability).
+The estimated coefficient for the year parameter was -0.02 (90% CI -0.48 to 0.42).
+This coefficient corresponds to a median rate of decrease of 0% per decade (90% CI -9.6% to 9.5%).

 ### Supplementary Figures